nodejs/node-core-utils/docs/git-node.md

-  --help      Show help                                                [boolean] --prepare   Prepare a new release of Node.js                         [boolean] --security  Demarcate the new security release as a security release [boolean]
+  --help      Show help                                                [boolean] --prepare   Prepare a new release of Node.js                         [boolean] --security  Demarcate the new security release as a security release [boolean] --startLTS  Mark the release as the transition from Current to LTS   [boolean]
 ```

 ### Example